 SEO gets you found.
 It earns a ranked spot so a search engine puts your page in front of someone.
 That has been the game for two decades, and it still is for the large share of searches that return a list of links.

 AEO gets you selected.
 When a search shows a featured snippet, a voice answer, or a Google AI Overview, one source gets pulled up as the answer.
-AEO is the work of being that source.
+AEO is the work of being that source, and our answer engine optimization best practices checklist covers how.

 GEO gets you quoted.
 When a generative engine like ChatGPT or Perplexity writes a fresh answer and lists a few citations, GEO is the work of being one of them.